2020 Aegean Sea earthquake

 An earthquake with a moment magnitude of 7.0 occurred on 30 October 2020 about 14 km northeast of the Greek island of Samos.
-Although Samos was closest to the epicentre, it was the Turkish city İzmir, 70 km northeast that was heavily affected—more than 700 residential and commercial structures were seriously damaged or destroyed.
-117 people died in İzmir Province while an additional 1,034 were injured.
+Although Samos was closest to the epicentre, it was the large Turkish city İzmir, 70 km northeast that was heavily affected—more than 700 residential and commercial structures were seriously damaged or destroyed.
+One hundred and seventeen people died in İzmir Province while an additional 1,034 were injured.
 In Greece, there were two fatalities and 19 injured.
 The earthquake is the deadliest in the year 2020, and the third major earthquake to strike Turkey that year.
+It generated an unusually large tsunami.
 The event is called the Samos earthquake by the International Seismological Centre.

 Tectonic setting

-The Aegean Sea is a seismically active region with complex plate tectonics interaction both within and surrounding the Aegean Sea Plate.
-The region has several major plate boundary including the North Anatolian Fault which runs through northern Turkey, where the Anatolian Plate slides past the Eurasian Plate along this right-lateral strike-slip fault.
-Another major boundary is the East Anatolian Fault where the Arabian Plate interacts with the Anatolian Plate.
+The Aegean Sea is a seismically active region with complex plate tectonics interaction both within and surrounding the Aegean Sea plate.
+The region has several major plate boundary including the North Anatolian Fault which runs through northern Turkey, where the Anatolian sub-plate slides past the Eurasian plate along this right-lateral strike-slip fault.
+Another major boundary is the East Anatolian Fault where the Arabian plate interacts with the Anatolian plate.
 This transform fault was responsible for the 2020 Elazığ earthquake.

-At its southern edge, the African Plate converges north towards the Aegean Sea Plate at a rate of 5–10 mm/yr.
+At its southern edge, the African plate converges north towards the Aegean Sea plate at a rate of 5–10 mm/yr.
 It subducts beneath the Aegean, occasionally producing great megathrust earthquakes and tsunamis including the 365 Crete earthquake.
-The subduction rate along the Hellenic subduction zone at 35 mm/yr, however, greatly exceeds the velocity of the African Plate.
-North-south extension within the Aegean Sea Plate in the back-arc region compensate the subduction rate.
-Shallow crustal earthquakes within the Aegean Sea Plate is a result of this extension, accommodated by east-west trending normal faults.
+The subduction rate along the Hellenic subduction zone at 35 mm/yr, however, greatly exceeds the velocity of the African plate.
+North–south extension within the Aegean Sea plate in the back-arc region compensate the subduction rate.
+Shallow crustal earthquakes within the Aegean Sea plate is a result of this extension, accommodated by east–west trending normal faults.

-Historical seismicity

 The first record of an earthquake in the Samos and İzmir region date back to 200 BC, describing an earthquake of magnitude 6.0–6.5, and intensity VII–VIII.
 Another earthquake with an estimated magnitude of 7.0 struck the region in 47 AD.
 On the island of Samos, these earthquakes have minimal effects.
-On the other hand, nearby Izmir have suffered serious catastrophe as a result of these earthquakes.
+However, nearby İzmir have suffered serious catastrophe as a result of these earthquakes.
 The most destructive event in the region was the 1688 Smyrna earthquake, which had an epicentre near İzmir.
 With an estimated magnitude 7.0, the earthquake killed 15,000–20,000 people in the city.
 Other major events took place in 1739 and 1788, causing major damage in the city.
 On 11 August 1904, Samos was rocked by a magnitude 6.8 earthquake, causing substantial damage in Greece and Turkey, and killing four people.
 That earthquake according to researchers, was caused by an onshore fault (Pythagorion Fault) on the island.